ApolloAuto/apollo/docs/09_Decider/open_space_decider.md

 ## Open space fallback decider
 1. Input: obstacles info \ vehicle info \ road info \ parking space info.

-2. Base on the prdicted trajectory of obstacles, the bounding box info of obstacles in each time interval is obtained, then we add it into predicted_bounding_rectangles.
+2. Base on the predicted trajectory of obstacles, the bounding box info of obstacles in each time interval is obtained, then we add it into predicted_bounding_rectangles.
 ```cpp
     void BuildPredictedEnvironment(const std::vector<const Obstacle*>& obstacles,
                                    std::vector<std::vector<common::math::Box2d>>&
                                    predicted_bounding_rectangles);
 ```
-3. By calling ```IsCollisonFreeTrajectory()``` to determine whether it will intersect with obstacles.
+3. By calling ```IsCollisionFreeTrajectory()``` to determine whether it will intersect with obstacles.
 ```cpp
     bool IsCollisionFreeTrajectory(
         const TrajGearPair& trajectory_pb,